-In this article, I’ll show you some of the most popular alternatives to iWriter – some you might’ve heard of and others you’ve likely never come across, so you can find the right one for you.
+In this article, I’ll show you some of the most popular alternatives to iWriter – some you may have heard of and others you’ve likely never come across, so you can find the right one for you.

-To be considered a great iWriter competitor if you’re buying articles, the content site needs to give you an acceptable level of content in a reasonable timeframe and it needs to be affordable.
+To be considered a great iWriter competitor for buying articles, the content site needs to give you an acceptable level of content in a reasonable timeframe and it needs to be affordable.

 (Which is why you won’t see Fiverr featured in this list – I’ve just never had a good experience with them.)

-And if you’re a writer then you need an alternative platform that’s going to give you a steady stream of work for decent pay and of course, you need to be sure they’re actually going to pay out.
+And if you’re a writer then you need an alternative platform that’s going to give you a steady stream of work for decent pay and know they’re actually going to pay out.

 So, if you’re ready to expand your horizons and try out some new options, here are the 12 best alternatives to iWriter for 2019:

 Applying is straightforward and free.
-If approved, you can choose your writing assignments based on the type of article, topic, required word count and how much it pays.
+Once approved, you can choose your writing assignments based on the type of article, topic, required word count and how much it pays.

 Each writing job does have a deadline, so make sure you can complete it before the time is up.